brittanyparity/lazy-mint-demo/README.md

 ## 🧑‍💻 How to Use This Demo

 1. **Connect your MetaMask wallet** (make sure you are on the **Sepolia** testnet).
-   Note: to test this demo you will need ETH in your wallet.
-Here is a faucet where you can get ETH: https://faucet.polygon.technology/
+   [Note: To test this demo you will need ETH in your wallet.
+Here is a faucet where you can get ETH: https://faucet.polygon.technology/]
 3. **Enter a Token URI** (use the sample below or your own IPFS link):

    ```